Topology behind topological insulators: Wavefunctions and bundles

 \section{Wavefunctions and bundles}

-In this section we describe Bloch wavefunctions on the Brillouin zone $\B$ in terms of principal $G$-bundles.
-WE should remember that the methods we will describe are applicable for arbitrary compact manifolds although we will very often mention the three torus in our discussions.
-A (principal) $G$-bundle \cite{NashSen,egh} over $M$ is built by gluing together a fixed vector space at each point of a smooth manifold $M$, called a \emph{base space}.
-Each vector space, called a \emph{fiber}, is acted upon linearly by a group $G$.
-The action of $G$ is assumed to be transitive, meaning every point of a fiber $F$ can be reached from some point in $F$ through an action of $G$ and there is no point held fixed by $G$ under the action of $G$.
-The gluing procedure is best described by first covering the base space $M$ with a collection of possibly overlapping contractible open sets $\{U_\alpha, U_\beta,\cdots\}$ with a choice of vector spaces $\{F_{\alpha}, F_{\beta},\cdots\}$ on each open set, where $\alpha, \beta,\cdots$ are valued in some countable index set.
+In this section we describe Bloch wavefunctions on the Brillouin zone $\B$ in terms of fiber bundles, that have a torus as base space and a fiber on which a group $G$ acts.
+These are $G$-bundles.
+A $G$-bundle \cite{NashSen,egh} over $M$ is built by gluing together a fixed vector space at each point of a smooth manifold $M$, called a \emph{base space}.
+Each point of the vector space, called a \emph{fiber}, is acted upon linearly by a group $G$.
+The action of $G$ is assumed to be transitive, meaning every point of a fiber $F$ can be reached from some point in $F$ through an action of $G$ and there is no fixed points under the action of $G$.
+The gluing procedure is described by covering the base space $M$ with a collection of possibly overlapping contractible open sets $\{U_\alpha, U_\beta,\cdots\}$ with a choice of vector spaces $\{F_{\alpha}, F_{\beta},\cdots\}$ on each open set, where $\alpha, \beta,\cdots$ are valued in some countable index set.
 On an open set $U_\alpha$ the bundle $V$ is simply the product of the spaces $U_\alpha$ and $F_{\alpha}$.
-The map from $V$ to this product space is a coordinate map $\phi_\alpha$ which is said to describe the bundle $V$ locally.
-If two open sets $U_\alpha$ and $U_\beta$ overlap then the bundle $V$ will have two coordinate descriptions in the overlapping region.
-A map given to link these two descriptions consistently is called a transition function.
-Finally, a bundle $V$ has a projection map $\pi\!:\!
-V \to M$.
-It describes the way in which overlapping descriptions of $M$ must be joined together to describe the global bundle space $M$.
+Thus at this stage we have a collection of local bits of the overall bundle space.
+Each bit is trivial in the topological sense.
+Topology of the bundle comes from the way these trivial bits are glued together.
+There is a projection map that maps the fiber space to a point on the base space and there is an inverse map from the base space to a bit of the bundle space.
+The gluing procedure is the key topological step.
+It glues together points that belong to two different open sets of $M$.
+They are called transition functions.
 A $G$-bundle is said to be of \emph{rank} $k$ if the dimension of the fiber is $k$ at every point of $M$.
 Thus the bundle is constructed by gluing together spaces, that are locally the product of one of the open sets that cover the base space $M$ and the fiber space $F$.
 The twists and turns of the resultant bundle space are captured by the gluing procedure.